Professor Medwin Hughes, DL DPhil DPS FRSA

-As Provost of the London Campus and Birmingham Learning Centre, I feel proud and privileged to be at the forefront of the University’s mission to change people’s lives through our education activities at local, regional, and national levels.
+As Provost of the London Campus and Birmingham Campus, I feel proud and privileged to be at the forefront of the University’s mission to change people’s lives through our education activities at local, regional, and national levels.

-What needs to be acknowledged is that in a relatively short time, the London Campus and more recently the Birmingham Learning Centre have successfully embedded themselves into local communities, whilst at the same time transforming the lives of thousands of hard working and aspiring students.
+What needs to be acknowledged is that in a relatively short time, the London Campus and more recently the Birmingham Campus have successfully embedded themselves into local communities, whilst at the same time transforming the lives of thousands of hard working and aspiring students.

 It goes without saying that serving the public and tackling social issues presents a unique and exciting challenge, especially within densely populated, ethnically diverse, and highly competitive cities such as London and Birmingham.
 In this regard, I believe we can justifiably claim a healthy measure of success.
 I am confident that the educational and community foundations and cornerstones that we have laid, as well as the standards we have set for our staff and students alike, will reap even greater rewards and recognition as we continue to expand in the years to come.

-As the University approaches its 200th anniversary, I look forward to celebrating our strong traditions, as well as focussing on the dynamism and innovation, which we at London, Birmingham, and other corners of the UWTSD have contributed.
+As the University is celebrating its 200th anniversary, we continue celebrating our strong traditions, as well as focussing on the dynamism and innovation, which we at London, Birmingham, and other corners of the UWTSD have contributed.
 I look forward to welcoming you to our diverse and ever-expanding learning community.